berny-rdev/2026cyclospora-watch/README.md

 # Crowdsourced Cyclospora Watch

-A crowdsourced, self-reported tracker for the current multistate cyclospora outbreak, built by a grad student with OCD.
+A crowdsourced, self-reported tracker for the current multistate cyclospora outbreak, built by a grad student with an interest in public health.
 Not affiliated with CDC or any state health department — this is a hypothesis-generating tool, not an official investigation.